MagdaPuch/graphql-editor/README.md

 <br />

+<h4>GraphQL Editor is a GraphQL reader, visualizer and designer for schemas.
+It allows you to create and display GraphQL schemas as a visual graph.</h4>

 GraphQLEditor makes it easier to understand GraphQL schemas.
-Create a schema by using visual blocks system.
-GraphQL Editor will transform them into code.

-With GraphQL Editor you can create visual diagrams without writing any code or present your schema in a nice way!
+The Editor lets you create a schema using a visual blocks system.
+GraphQL Editor then transforms them into code for you.
+This lets you skip writing any code and present your schema in a visually-striking way!

-<h4>GraphQL Editor is Graph based system for reading and designing the GraphQL schema</h4>

 > GraphQL Editor is a GraphQL visualizer and designer.
 It allows you to create and display GraphQL schemas as a visual graph.